 Have you ever been late for an appointment where speeding seemed like a good idea?
 Or, perhaps you’re one of those drivers who has a lead foot and routinely tries to break the sound barrier on the road.
-Regardless of which group you fall into, if you’re not driving at a safe speed and receive a speeding ticket (or several), the points on your license might affect how much you pay for auto insurance.
+Regardless of which group you fall into, if you’re not driving over the speed limit and receive a speeding ticket, the points on your license will affect how much you pay for Auto Insurance.

-Many factors are used to determine how much a company is going to charge for auto insurance.
-Top among them are where you live and your years of driving experience.
-Another primary influence on how much you’ll pay is your driving record, which includes speeding violations.
+Many factors are used to determine the rate an insurance company charges you for Auto Insurance.
+These can include where you live and how much driving experience you have.
+Another primary influence on how much you pay is your driving record, which includes speeding violations.

 How Insurers View Speeding Tickets

-It’s no secret that many of us like to drive fast.
-According to the Bureau of Justice Statistics, there are more than 26 million traffic stops annually, and over 46% of those are for speeding.
-When insurance companies determine auto insurance premiums, they consider your driving history, and your driving record lists such things as accidents and speeding tickets.
-When an insurer sees that you have a speeding ticket, they view you as more likely to get into an accident and cost them money.
+It’s no secret that many people like to drive fast.
+According to the Bureau of Justice Statistics, there are more than 26 million traffic stops annually.
+Over 46% of those are for speeding.
+When insurance companies calculate your Car Insurance rate, they consider your driving history and your driving record.
+They particularly look at accidents and speeding tickets.
+When an insurer sees that you have a speeding ticket, they view you as more likely to get into an accident and therefore a higher risk to insure.

 The Impact of Speeding Tickets on Your Auto Insurance Rates

-How much your auto insurance premiums will increase, if at all, after you receive a speeding ticket depends on several factors.
+Whether or not your Auto Insurance premium will increase after you receive a speeding ticket depends on several factors.
 The first is how much you were exceeding the speed limit.
 Drivers ticketed for speeding 15 miles or more over the speed limit receive higher rate increases.
-The next factor relates to repeat violations.

-If you are receiving multiple speeding tickets, regardless of severity, you are probably going to see a rate increase.
-Finally, many states use a points system for moving violations and insurers also associate risk with these points.
-The more points you have, and the longer they are on your record, the higher your auto insurance rates.
+Another factor is how many traffic violations you have on your record.
+If you receive multiple speeding tickets, regardless of severity, you’re probably going to see a significant rate increase.
+Many states use a points system for moving violations and insurers associate risk with these points.
+The more points you have, and the longer they are on your record, the higher your Auto Insurance rate.

-Speeding tickets can not only result in increased rates, but there are some other consequences as well.
+Speeding tickets can not only result in increased rates, but there are other consequences, as well.
 You can lose out on safe driving discounts that you would have otherwise earned over time with your insurance company.
-Also, if you get enough moving violations, your insurance company might cancel your policy, and you’ll need to seek coverage through your state’s risk plan.
+Also, if you get enough traffic violations, your insurance company might cancel your policy.
+If that happens, you’ll need to seek coverage through your state’s risk plan.
 This type of plan is usually more expensive than a standard policy.

 What to Do if You Receive a Speeding Ticket

-Fortunately, not all speeding tickets need to result in a higher auto insurance premium.
+Fortunately, not all speeding tickets result in a higher Car Insurance premium.
 In fact, insurance companies have to pay to pull motor vehicle records and only do this with new policies and renewals.
-While you might get lucky and slip through the cracks if you’ve had speeding issues, you can also be proactive to protect your auto insurance rates.
+While you might get lucky and slip through the cracks if you’ve had a speeding ticket, you can also be proactive to protect your rates.

 If you receive a speeding ticket, assess your options before admitting guilt.
-You might be able to enroll in traffic school or take a defensive driving course, which will remove the ticket from your driving record and save you an auto insurance rate increase.
-Of course, this option is generally available to first-time offenders, so safe driving is your number one defense against rate increases.
+You might be able to enroll in traffic school or take a defensive driving course, which will remove the ticket from your driving record.
+This can save you from a spike in your Car Insurance.
+Of course, this option is generally only available to first-time offenders.
+Essentially, safe driving and following the speed limit is your number one defense against rate increases.